Content distribution strategies have never been more important than today.

 They forget that not every content distribution channel is suited for their business, and that even if a channel works, it won’t give them the same results each time.

-To get consistent sales leads from your blogs, ebooks, email newsletter, podcasts, webinars, and any other content assets, you not only need exceptional content but also a solid content distribution plan.
+To get consistent sales leads from your blogs, ebooks, email newsletter, podcasts, webinars, and any other content assets, you not only need exceptional content but also a solid content distribution strategy.
 We are talking about the kind of stuff that drives brand awareness, generates leads, and opens the door to conversations with your prospects.

 Let’s get started.

-A thoughtful content distribution plan simplifies the process of reaching the right audience at the right time and convinces them to take the desired action on your content asset, whether that’s downloading an ebook, signing up for a newsletter or booking a demo on your website.
+A thoughtful content distribution strategy simplifies the process of reaching the right audience at the right time and convinces them to take the desired action on your content asset, whether that’s downloading an ebook, signing up for a newsletter or booking a demo on your website.

-One of the most common mistakes businesses make when distributing their content is using the same distribution plan for all their content assets.
+One of the most common mistakes businesses make when distributing their content is using the same distribution strategy for all their content assets.
 But that’s like submitting the exact same resume and cover letter for lots of different jobs—and we all know the latter never works.

 If you’re still unclear on the answer to the big question, it’s yes—different content types should have different distribution strategies.

 Before we move any further let’s first understand why that’s important.
 Content today can be sliced two ways: content format and content type.
-The format and type of every piece of content plays a significant role in determining the ideal content distribution plan for your business.
+The format and type of every piece of content plays a significant role in determining the ideal content distribution strategy for your business.

 Formats include video, audio, long-form text, etc. The type could be a case study, research paper, blog post, webinar, etc.